 2.4a – Journal.
 The IECA shall sponsor the publication of its official journal, Environmental Communication.
 The IECA shall provide editorial support for the journal, providing intellectual resources necessary to continue a strong publication record, and support with regards to editorial transition and other publishing activities.

 Journal subscriptions shall be available to non-members, at a non-member rate.

 2.4b – Conference.
-The IECA shall sponsor the biennial conference, Conference on Communication and Environment (COCE).
+The IECA shall sponsor the Conference on Communication and Environment (COCE).
 Support may take the form of monetary and other resource support, conference planning expertise, and host support.
 In support of the Association’s aspiration to maintain minimal negative environmental impact, conference sponsorship shall include development and support of virtual conference opportunities.

 Conference attendance shall be available to non-members, at a non-member rate.

 2.4c – Membership Directory.
 The IECA shall publish an annual directory that includes members’ contact information and relevant professional data to promote information-sharing and networking among members.
 The directory shall be made available on-line to members only.

 2.4d – Website and Network.
 The IECA shall develop and maintain its own website and communications networks.
 The IECA web site shall serve as a repository of environmental communication news and resources, and shall be constructed so that members can contribute content.

 Section 3.1 – Membership qualifications.
 Membership in the IECA should be open to all persons and organizations who subscribe to the IECA’s Code of Ethics; promote the mission, vision, and objectives set forth in these bylaws; and pay the membership dues.
 IECA shall not discriminate in any way against members or potential members on the basis of race, gender, religion, age, nationality, ethnic origin, physical or mental disability, or sexual orientation.